jousefm/CV/README.md

 Consultation
 ================

-In caes you need more help in your career path, consider booking a call with me here: https://www.buymeacoffee.com/jousefm
+In case you need more help on your career path, consider booking a call with me: https://www.buymeacoffee.com/jousefm